-Read this page carefully to understand which costs are associated with your study abroad program.
+Read this page carefully to understand the costs are associated with your study abroad program.

 Study Abroad Application Fee

 This is a non-refundable fee billed to all students who submit an outgoing study abroad application, regardless of the sponsoring unit.
 In addition, any student whose application was not submitted but is in "Accepted" or "Committed" status will also be charged this fee.
 The revenue from this fee is used to offset application software costs and services associated with the use and maintenance of that software.
 Once you have completed all application components, the “Submit Application” button will mark your application as complete, and ready to review.
 The fee is initiated by clicking "Submit Application" and answering “OK” to a pop-up box in your My Study Abroad account.
 The pop-up box may appear differently in the various web browsers but the wording is the same.
 The fee will be charged to your student account within a month of submitting the application.

-Each program will have a term specific budget.
-From the program’s brochure page, locate the section labeled “Budget Sheets.”
-To the right of this box is a list of terms the program is offered, click on the desired term.
-On the budget item page, click on the link next to “TERM Unofficial Budget.”
+Each program will have a term-specific budget.
+Each program’s brochure page should include links to unofficial budget sheets.
 These budgets are estimates and intended for planning purposes only.
 Your Education Abroad Coordinator will upload official budgets into your individual My Study Abroad account following your acceptance to the program and prior to the commitment deadline.
 We try very hard to minimize increases from term to term but you may observe cost increases that are set by our partners or by your host institution.

 All program budgets will be broken down into three sections:View sample budget (PDF)